 SGA funds and supervises production of the Great Plains Review (GPR) which is the annual literary magazine published by Sterling College.
-The GPR accepts submissions of poetry, prose, and art work from students, staff, faculty, alumni, and friends.
+The GPR accepts submissions of poetry, prose, and artwork from students, staff, faculty, alumni, and friends.

+Student Organizations

-Student Organizations Sterling College has active student clubs and organizations, providing opportunities for involvement in different areas of interest.
+Sterling College has active student clubs and organizations, providing opportunities for involvement in different areas of interest.
+For a current listing of Student Life clubs see the Office of Student Life.
 Opportunities also exist to start new organizations.
 Check with the Student Government Association office to find out how.